jbroadway/docs/docs/2022.1/studio/how-tos/sets/how-to-load-custom-skies-360-photos-and-videos.md

 # How to load custom skies (360 photos and videos)

+> Note: 360 video skies are performance intensive and are not recommended for use on Quest.

 Flipside Studio allows you to set custom skies for any set where the sky is visible, which can be 360 panoramic photos or videos.

-> Note: 360 video skies are performance intensive and are not recommended for use on Quest.
+Here's how:

 **Step 1.** Press the menu button on either controller and choose **Props** from the main menu.